Jonathan Powell

 Research

 I joined Leiden University in November 2023 as part of the FEATHERS project, funded by an ERC Consolidator grant and led by Prof. dr. Nadine Akkerman.
-Prior to this, I was postdoctoral research fellow on the pioneering ‘Engendering the Stage’ project, a collaboration between King’s College London, the University of Roehampton, and McMaster University in Canada.
-I completed my PhD in 2023, also at King’s, where my doctoral dissertation was awarded the 2022/23 King’s Outstanding Thesis Prize.
+Prior to this, I was a research fellow on the pioneering ‘Engendering the Stage’ project, a collaboration between King’s College London, the University of Roehampton, and McMaster University in Canada.
+I completed my PhD in September 2023, also at King’s College London.
+My doctoral dissertation was awarded both the King’s Outstanding Thesis Prize (2022/23) and an Honorable Mention by the Shakespeare Association of America for the J. Leeds Barroll Dissertation Prize (2024).

 At FEATHERS, my postdoctoral work is primarily focused on the legal pleadings of women in the records of early modern England’s central common law courts.
 These voluminous records have received little attention, despite the now well-documented litigiousness of early modern English society, and they allow me to recover the legal, rhetorical, and fictive strategies of many previous invisible women.
 I am particularly interested in collaborative forms of making (‘poiesis’) and in gendered constructions of “voice” in these records.
 I am also concerned with the more prosaic interactions these records reveal between client, attorney, and clerk.
-Through this work, I contribute to FEATHERS' wider investigations into the mediations of voice and authorship in early modern English manuscript culture.
+In these ways, my work contributes to FEATHERS' wider project investigations into the mediations of voice and authorship in early modern English manuscript culture.

 My current work emerges out of concerns and methods first explored in my doctoral thesis.
-My dissertation proposed an entirely new approach to early modern English theatrical history through the legal record, and resulted in new understandings of how common law shaped theatrical consciousness during a period of extraordinary and still unsurpassed litigiousness.
-Focused on civil procedures in the common law courts, the project offered new ways of thinking about how theatre practitioners made use of legal processes in their daily lives as well as to conceptualise nascently commercial processes of theatrical representation.
+My dissertation proposed a new approach to early modern English theatrical history through the legal record, and resulted in new understandings of how common law shaped theatrical consciousness during a period of extraordinary and still unsurpassed litigiousness.
+Focusing on civil procedures in the common law courts, the project offered new ways of thinking about how theatre practitioners made use of legal processes in their daily lives and as a means to conceptualise nascently commercial processes of theatrical representation.
 I was fortunate post-PhD to have the opportunity to continue developing these ideas as part of the team at ‘Engendering the Stage’, an ongoing research project which seeks to establish a new evidence base for the gendered structures of performance in sixteenth- and seventeenth-century England.

 In addition to the above, I also hold long-standing research interests in the role of seventeenth-century poetic-making in the emergence of the modern legal category of the 'alien' as well as in developing 'alienation' as a historically-contingent and ethically-minded critical heuristic for the analysis of property law and early English commercial theatre building.
 During my PhD, I was employed as a research assistant by two projects currently ongoing at King's, on multilingualism and institutional links to the transatlantic slave trade.
 Both of these are topics I am interested in returning to in future work.